trufflesuite/truffle/packages/contract/README.md

 #### Overloaded functions

 You may find yourself in the situation of having a Truffle contract object that has multiple functions with the same name.
-You can call these "overloaded functions" just like you would a normal contract function.
+You can invoke these "overloaded functions" just like you would a normal contract function.
 Truffle contract instances actually wrap web3's contract abstraction (`web3.eth.Contract`) and so when you call an overloaded function, it uses the same function resolution that web3 uses.
 However, we must give a warning that this overloaded function resolution is a bit dodgy and can resolve to the wrong function when you call it.
 So be careful!